HomeWorx Pre-Construction Checklist

 Moisture Content – The moisture content in your home can vary from a humidity level of 10% to 100%.
 This swing in moisture means that all the framing lumber, trim and hardwood floors will expand and contract.
 Drywall nails or screws may bulge out and new trim may separate – up to ¼” in some cases.

 Final Walkthrough – At the final walk-through, the project manager will schedule a 60 day follow-up visit to take pictures and check on your completed project.
-We will also contact you about 10 months after completion of your job as a reminder that the warranty period is due to expire at 12 months, and we will schedule a time to address any warranty items.
+We will also contact you every 6 months after completion of your job to check in to see if there are any warranty items to address.
+Our warranty covers 2 years of workmanship and 3 years on systems.
+For additional details click here.

 Remodeling Fever – The term coined for the natural pattern of client emotions during a typical remodeling project.